Alfresco/acs-deployment/README.md

 currently supported ACS version, using the appropriate values file.

-Finally, the master branch of this repository used to contain the latest versions, including non-released, versions!
+Finally, the master branch of this repository used to contain the latest versions, including non-released versions!
 We're also moving away from this pattern and the chart will now only ever deploy released versions of our products.

-Should you want to try our latest dev versions, we now provide an additional values file called `pre-realeses_values.yaml` which will be bumped on a regular basis.
+Should you want to try our latest dev versions, we now provide an additional values file called `pre-release_values.yaml` which will be bumped on a regular basis.

 This also means we will not produce `-M*` versions of the chart anymore.